Grilled Thanksgiving Recipes: Grilled Sweet Potatoes

 - Once cooked through, remove the potato wedges from the grill or pan and place on a serving platter.
 Immediately season with salt and cayenne mixture and sprinkle with chopped cilantro while the potatoes are still hot.

-- Serve alongside your other Thanksgiving Day favorites and enjoy!
+Serve alongside your other Grilled Thanksgiving Recipes and enjoy!